tasadi23/Fnbwk2/README.md

 ## 🧩 Putting It All Together

 By the end of this week, I’ll take what I learned in Week 1 (HTML) and combine it with all this new CSS knowledge to build my **first full app**.
-Not just a demo or an experiment — a real, functional app that looks and feels intentional.
+Not just a demo or an experiment, a real, functional app that looks and feels intentional.

 ---